Malvern, Victoria: Attractions

 The main shopping attraction is Malvern Central, home to David Jones, Woolworths and BWS as well as forty other stores, mostly fashion stores like Cotton On Kids.
-Glenferrie Road is also Malvern's main shopping attraction, which has shops like Coles, Dan Murphy's, several bookstores including Readings and Jeffrey's, several banks including National Australia Bank, Westpac, Commonwealth Bank, ANZ and Bank of Melbourne, as well as a wide variety of restaurants, shops and boutiques.
+Glenferrie Road is also Malvern's main shopping attraction, which has shops as well as a wide variety of restaurants and boutiques.

 There are several Victorian parks and gardens in Malvern, including Malvern Gardens, in Spring Road.
 This park has a beautiful fountain which was built on the site of a natural spring.
 The water used to flow naturally, but as the land was developed, the water feeding the spring was interrupted, and the fountain is now run by electricity.

 The Malvern Town Hall, in the Second Empire style, is where the Stonnington City Council meets and is opposite the corporate headquarters known as the Stonnington City Centre, which is also home to the Malvern Police Station and the Stonnington Council.

 Significant heritage buildings listed on the Victorian Heritage Register include Stonington mansion (1890), Malvern tram depot, the former ES&A Bank (on the corner of Glenferrie Road and High Street) and Malvern railway station.

 Other significant buildings include St Joseph's Parish Church (Roman Catholic) and De La Salle College tower building.
 There is also an Anglican parish church dedicated to St George and the Malvern Presbyterian Church.

 The Malvern Police Station is located at 288 Glenferrie Road opposite the new Stonnington council building and next to the town hall.
 Malvern Police Station was the first Station in the state to receive the new Ford Ranger Divisional Van.
 Malvern Police Station is also home to Protective Service Officers with the Transit Division.

 Transport

 The Malvern tram depot, located on Glenferrie Road (off Coldbo Road, Armadale), provides trams for the various routes which service Malvern.

-Malvern railway station is a busy station on the Frankston, Pakenham and Cranbourne lines, which has four platforms, three of which are in full operation.
+Malvern railway station is a busy station on the Gippsland railway line.
 It is located on Station Street, Malvern (off Glenferrie Road).
 In addition, Tooronga station also services the northern section of the suburb, on the Glen Waverley line.